bmatheny/dotfiles/README.md

 # TODO items

 * Could move SSH configs (private keys) into 1password or something similar
-* Make prezto and vim configurations not depend on my stuff; allow them to be extended
+* Make prezto, git, vim configurations not depend on my stuff; allow them to be extended